ianmaclarty/amulet/sphinx/math.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The ``quat`` function is used to construct quaternions.
-Pass an angle (in radians) and a unit 3D vector to construct
+The simplest way to construct a quaternion is to pass an angle (in radians) and
-a quaternion that represents a rotation about that axis.
+a unit 3D vector representing the axis about which the rotation should occur.
 For example:

-..  code:: lua
+..  code-block:: lua

     local q = quat(math.rad(45), vec3(0, 0, 1))